bartificer/programming-by-stealth/docs/pbs35.md

 });
 ```

-Rather than seeking out an exact ID to use as a sample, I simply chose to examine the first added image, again, making use of jQuery.
+Rather than seeking out an exact ID to use as a sample, I simply chose to examine the first added image, again making use of jQuery.
 My approach was to first get all images directly after links within list items within the fixture.
 We’ve already see that the selector for images after links is `a + img`.
 To get images after links within list items we need to combine that with the selector for containment, which is simply a space.
 So, the selector for all images directly after links within a list item is `li a + img`.

 We can use this selector with the two-argument version of the `$` function to confine the search to the fixture as follows: